cristiandatum/Finding-Lane-Lines/README.md

     ![Hough Transform applied](no_lane_fitting.jpg)

 - In order to identify dashed lines as single lines, line fitting was applied by calculating the mean among the individual lines from the Hough transform.
-Choosing to use the median of the slopes, as opposed to the mean, made a big different to the results.
-This is understandable as outliers, such as the edges of vehicles or color variations, would heavily impact the overall result.
-The median helps remove outliers.
+The dataset obtained from the individual lines was normalized with a standard deviation of 1.0 and the mean obtained.
+This ensures removing outliers and accurate average representation/

     ![Hough Transform applied](with_lane_fitting.jpg)